msmygit/dse-tidbits/scripts/stargate-dse687/Working_with_Stargate_and_DSE.md

    Done!
    ```

-Your Docker dashboard will appear as below,
+Your Docker dashboard will appear as below (versions will be different),

    ![alt text](assets/stargate_dse687_docker_dashboard.png "Example Docker dashboard output")